immutant/immutant.org/news/2013-08-20-openshift-clustering.md

     rhc show-app --gears

-This also gives you the SSH URL's for your two gears.
-Fire up two shells and ssh into each of your gears using those SSH URL's.
+This also gives you the SSH URLs for your two gears.
+Fire up two shells and ssh into each of your gears using those SSH URLs.
 Then tail the log on each:

     tail -f immutant/logs/server.log